ExchangeUnion/docs/Native SimNet.md

 ### Setup ~/.bashrc

-To enable access to the scripts from anywhere run
+To enable access to the scripts from anywhere run:

 ```
 source ~/xud-simnet/setup.bash